casper-network/docs-archive/dapp-dev-guide/erc20/tests.md

 ```

 ### Deploying the Contract
-The next step is to define the ERC20Contract struct that has its' own VM instance and implements ERC-20 methods.
-This struct should hold a TestContext of its own.
-The token contract hash and the erc20_indirect session code hash won’t change after the contract is deployed, so it’s handy to have it available.
-This code snippet builds the context and includes the compiled ```contract.wasm``` binary that is being tested.
-This function creates new instance of ERC20Contract with ALI, BOB and JOE having positive initial balance.
-The contract is deployed using ALI account.
+The next step is to define the `ERC20Contract` struct that has its' own VM instance and implements ERC-20 methods.
+This struct should hold a `TestContext` of its own.
+The token contract hash and the erc20_indirect session code
+hash won’t change after the contract is deployed, so it’s handy to have it available.
+This code snippet builds
+the context and includes the compiled `contract.wasm` binary that is being tested.
+This function creates new
+instance of `ERC20Contract` with `ALI`, `BOB` and `JOE` having positive initial balance.
+The contract is deployed using the `ALI` account.

 ```rust